LBMC/qY2H-Affinity-Ladder/README.md

 *<span style="color:teal">6 Example files</span>*
 -
-The flow-cytometry files used to perform this example are available [Here](http://www.ens-lyon.fr/LBMC/equipes/simbio/software.html/automated-analyis-of-quantitative-yeast-two-hybrid)
+The flow-cytometry files used to perform this example can be downloaded from http://flowrepository.org under accession number **FR-FCM-ZYUL**